 In the Middle Paleolithic period bands of humans subsisted through actively hunting and gathering plant foods.
 During this period Neanderthals and early anatomically modem humans were roaming western Asia.
 Representative stone tools of this period made from flint and other rock types, and animal bones, some with cut marks, are on display in the Museum.
 These remains come from caves or open-air sites in the Zagros Mountains and the Iranian Plateau.
 Important stone tools of this period include points and side scrapers used for butchering hunted games and processing animal hides as well as other tasks.
 Examples of stone tools of this period from caves and rock shelters and open-air sites in the Zagros region (Bisotun, Lurestån, Arsanjan, Qaleh Bozi) and central Iran (Mirak, Niasar, Parvadeh, Zaviyeh) are on display in the museum (Gallery 2).
 One of the oldest human fossil remains from Iran, discovered in a small cave called Wezmeh near Kermanshah in the west-central Zagros, is on display.
 This is a human premolar tooth representing a late juvenile individual, who may have been the prey of carnivores such as hyenas and wolves whose remains are abundant in the Wezmeh Cave.
 A human radius (forearm) fragment from a Neanderthal has been discovered in Bisotun cave is located in the same region of the west-central Zagros.

 The Upper Paleolithic period, which began around 40,000 years ago and came to a close about 20,000 years ago, coincides with the arrival of anatomically modem humans (also known as Homo sapiens sapiens) in Iran.
-In this period, making stone tools such as blades and bladelets expanded. personal ornaments like pendants made from shells, animal teeth, and a reddish-black iron mineral (hematite) appeared in this period, of which some examples from Yäfteh Cave are on display.
+In this period, the making of stone tools such as blades and bladelets expanded. personal ornaments like pendants made from shells, animal teeth, and a reddish-black iron mineral (hematite) appeared in this period, of which some examples from Yäfteh Cave are on display.
 Red ochre was also used quite abundantly.
 Among important sites dating to this period are Yafteh and Kaldar caves in Lurestan, Warwasi, Malāverd and Ghar-e Khar Cave in Kermanshāh, Sefid-Ab in Käshān, and Eshkaft-e Gavi and BoofCaves in Fars.
 Artifacts from some of these sites are on display in the Museum.

 The next period - called the Epipaleolithic meaning terminal Paleolithic) - is characterized by composite tools, tools for processing plant material, and installations for storing foodstuff.
 The Epipaleolithic period begins around 20,000 years ago and goes on until the end of the Ice Age, about 12,000 years ago.
 Examples of tools and ornaments of this period from Ali Tappeh and Komishan caves in Mazandaran, Pa Sangar Rockshelter in Lurestàn, and a number of other sites are on display in the Museum hall (Gallery 3).

 The Age of Permanent Villages and Early Towns (ca. 10,000 to ca. 5,000 years ago) From the Late Epipaleolithic period mobile bands of hunter-gatherers gradually settled down in very small villages comprised of a handful of related families.
-The earliest of such villages were established in the piedmont regions of the Zagros
+The earliest such villages were established in the piedmont regions of the Zagros

 Mountains, where wild species of wheat, barley, sheep, goat, and pig were native.
-As these early villages managed to domesticate such species and attained control over their food supplies, populations grew and new villages were established in areas outside of the nuclear zones in the alluvial plains and lower broad valleys, such as Khuzestan, Färs, and the Central Plateau.
+As these early villages managed to domesticate such species and attained control over their food supplies, populations grew and new villages were established in areas outside of the nuclear zones in the alluvial plains and lower broad valleys, such as Khuzestan, Färs, and Central Plateau.
 While the use of stone tools and stone vessels was known prior to the establishment of the early villages, the most important invention of the early Neolithic period was the use of baked or fired pottery vessels.
 This important craft, which seems to have been developed first in western and southwestern Iran, underwent a rapid change from crude, undecorated simple containers, to well-baked and sophisticated vessels of many different shapes and decorated with exquisitely painted designs.

 Similarly, the simple adobe houses of the early villages, made of packed mud (known as pise) and thatched roofs, rapidly developed into multi-chambered houses made of mud bricks, and some were even decorated with multicolored paintings.
-The complexity of social relations and crystallization of religious ideas led some larger villages to the erection of large and monumental buildings (temples) as the sites of communal worship.
+The complexity of social relations and the crystallization of religious ideas led some larger villages to the erection of large and monumental buildings (temples) as the sites of communal worship.
 A huge collection of variously shaped decorated and plain clay figurines from almost every ancient village is another manifestation of such religious beliefs, the nature, and structure of which are not known to us.
 Examples of these figurines discovered at Sarab, and Sang-e Chakhmaq, are on display in the Museum.
 Stone tools hafted with bone or wooden handles were used in this period to harvest cereals, of which one from Sang-e Chakhmaq is on display.

 This early Neolithic development was truly revolutionary in the long history of the human species.
 The "Neolithic Revolution" freed humans from the constant search for food and shelter.
 Control over food and a sedentary life quickly resulted in unprecedented growth in population.
 As the population grew and social interaction and conflict arose, the fabric of the society became more complex and new social norms and regulations developed to solve social problems.
 This inevitably led to the